UK's Rees-Mogg says he hopes DUP will back May's Brexit deal

-LONDON (Reuters) - Jacob Rees-Mogg, a leading Brexiteer in Theresa May’s Conservative Party, said he was in favor of the prime minister’s Brexit deal and he hoped the Northern Irish DUP that props up the government would come on side.
+LONDON, March 28 (Reuters) - Jacob Rees-Mogg, a leading Brexiteer in Theresa May’s Conservative Party, said he was in favour of the prime minister’s Brexit deal and he hoped the Northern Irish DUP that props up the government would come on side.

 Rees-Mogg had previously said he would only vote for May’s deal if the Democratic Unionist Party either backed her withdrawal agreement, or abstained on the vote.

-“I am in favor of the deal and I hope the DUP will come over to the deal but we’ll have to wait and see what they do,” he told reporters.
+“I am in favour of the deal and I hope the DUP will come over to the deal but we’ll have to wait and see what they do,” he told reporters.